xtivia/generator-jetray/README.md

 TL;DR

-1. clone this repository...

-2. make sure you have yo and gulp-cli installed globally via npm...
+1. make sure you have node installed, and then packages yo and gulp-cli installed globally via npm...

-3. cd into the cloned directory....

-4. run 'npm link'
+2. run 'npm i -g xtivia/generator-jetray'

-5. then create a new portlet project directory, cd into it, and run 'yo jetray' and follow prompts
+3. create a new portlet project directory, cd into it, and run 'yo jetray' and follow the prompts

-6. run 'gulp build'
+4. run 'gulp build'

-7. when ready, run 'gulp deploy' to push to Liferay
+5. when ready, run 'gulp deploy' to push to Liferay

 NOTE: beginning with version 1.6.0 Angular support has been migrated to Angular 4 and moves the UI-Router package to @uirouter/angular as well.